mct15c/Project-2-GoogleHappy/README.md

 </br>-write some test cases
 </br>-find way to read and preferences from file

-#User Story:
----
-</br>-Team selection software to be used either by professors, students, or any person who might want to make better and happy teams.

 #Master Story:
 ---
 </br>-write user story and inception deck – 1 day